Maps, models & power laws #

 Maps can be dangerous.
 They give us false comfort and fool us into taking them for reality, when in fact they are always a reduction and a distortion to some degree: one large object cannot be compressed ten thousand times and still be identical to the original.

 Put a toy car next to a real car, or an architect’s maquette next to the real building.
 You cannot live in the maquette; you cannot go shopping in the toy car.
-You know the difference — so why does everyone, myself included, keep confusing the model (the opinion of a thing) with the real qualities that can be measured objectively?
+You know the difference — so why does everyone, myself included, keep confusing the model (an opinion of how a thing is) with the real qualities that can be measured objectively?
 Why do we believe in dogmas — in economics, in psychology, in the theory of xyz?
-Perhaps because some things are complex and others simple (the toy car versus a theory of time travel): one is easy to picture, the other not.
-But in a primitive environment we did not worry about the speed of time travel; we wanted to survive.
-Put a caveman in a time machine and send him to work on Wall Street, and he would go mad — yet the caveman and the banker carry the same genes, except that the caveman may well be far smarter than some of them (whether humanity is getting smarter is another topic).
-The caveman would distrust maps and models; he would use the heuristics of reality.
-We are baffled by the noise, like that caveman, and we make all sorts of mistakes in this complex system.

 We use maps and models all the time without knowing it.

-By “maps” I mean maps of terrain, but also every kind of mathematical formula: Black–Scholes, the efficient-market theory, Freud’s theories, and the rest.
-Basically the world is random, and some theories happen to fit for a while, by coincidence.
+By “maps” I mean maps of terrain, but also every kind of mathematical formula: Black–Scholes, the efficient-market theory, religious dogmas, etc. Basically the world is random, and some theories happen to fit for a while, by coincidence.

 Cycling with a bike computer that has a map function, I once got a new feature: the device began warning of potholes on the road — useful for road cyclists.
 But it also warned of heavy traffic and, most bizarrely, of a dog in one particular spot.
 Someone had marked a dog on the map, maybe two years ago; the dog may be dead by now, yet you still get the warning.
 That is how much our models and maps resemble one another: we run on economic forecasts and never expect that one day, instead of the dog, there might be an elephant escaped from the local circus — and in a different spot.